Principality of Hatuqay: Relations with the Crimean Khanate

-The Circassian language, even now, cannot be written down; it is a language based on listening, produced from the throat, cheeks, and under the tongue, a sound that is like a sparrow's chirp and cannot be committed to paper.
-This humble servant of Allah, a traveler of the world and companion to man, the unpretentious Evliya, has traveled for 51 years, setting foot in 18 kingdoms across seven climes, and has written down 147 languages with my gem-scattering pen, including their eloquence, rhetoric, and poems, in order to converse with the people of every region.
-But I could not write down this Circassian language with its magpie-like sound.Inshallah, we will write that language as best as we can.
+This Circassian language, even now, cannot be written down; it is a language based on listening, produced from the throat, cheeks, and under the tongue, a sound that is like a sparrow's chirp and cannot be committed to paper.
+This humble servant of God, a traveler of the world and companion to man, the unpretentious Evliya, has traveled for 51 years, setting foot in 18 kingdoms across seven climes, and has written down 147 languages with my gem-scattering pen, including their eloquence, rhetoric, and poems, in order to converse with the people of every region.
+But I could not write down this Circassian language with its magpie-like sound.
+By the will of God, we will try to write this language as best as we can.
 They have a peculiar dialect, for they are not literate.
 That is why it cannot be committed to paper; it is a bird's language, and that is that.